nemild/sitepay/README.md

   - Now payers who want to pay your domain, will assume you have a valid BIP 70 endpoint at https://xyz.example.com/some/path/bitcoin (with the trailing bitcoin now appended), where PaymentRequests will be signed with a wildcard X.509 certificate private key.
 These payers will verify that both the https certificate and the PaymentRequest signature are valid (e.g., not expired, not revoked).

 ##### Custom
+The custom instructions allow domains to specify different endpoints by subdomain, and require additional specificity.

 As a domain name owner, publishing your payment information requires a few steps:

 1. Create a [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki), sitepay-compliant endpoint